 Yerrida North

-Juggernaut Copper-Gold Target
+Juggernaut Copper-Gold Targets

 The Juggernaut Copper-Gold Targets were identified during a review of legacy lag and soil sampling data completed by Xstrata in the mid to late 2000s.
 In particular, this review identified a large lead-zinc lag soil anomaly that was not drill tested.